aaashah/ES-CW2/README.md

 # Analysis
 ## Critical Instance Analysis
 This system demonstrates integration of hardware components and software functionalities to achieve real-time audio processing and user interaction.
 It utilises a STM32 microcontroller platform with FreeRTOS for task scheduling and efficiently manages concurrent tasks such as key scanning, display updating, and CAN message handling.
 Using interrupt service routines (ISRs) for CAN reception and audio sampling ensures timely response to external events, enhancing system responsiveness.
 The seamless coordination between tasks is achieved through the use of shared data structures and mutex as it enables inter-task communication and synchronisation.
 Overall, the system demonstrates embedded system development techniques, including multitasking, interupt handling, and real-time data processing smoothly.

 ## Inter-task Blocking Dependencies Analysis

+It is important to analyse inter-task blocking dependencies in order to identify potential bottlenecks and also to optimise task scheduling.